vcc-csc212/sp21-archive/_docs/labs/lab-02/lab02.md

 ✔️ [Grade Breakdown](#grading)

 #### Motivation (Why are we doing this?) {#motivation}
-The goal of this deep dive is to give you some prctice **solving problems in a recursive manner**. **Recursion** should be a somewhat familiar topic and udnerstanding it will be crucial for upcoming mode advanced topics.
+The goal of this lab is to give you some prctice **solving problems in a recursive manner**. **Recursion** should be a somewhat familiar topic and udnerstanding it will be crucial for upcoming mode advanced topics.

 ---